webmechanicx/radiogram/README.md

 ## Introduction

-Radiogram is a very small (2kb after mini) JS Utility that designed and written in pure javascript to expose a custom looks on native radio buttons. ***"DON'T GET MISS UNDERSTOOD"*** because this utility does not work like the traditional style as seem  many over the internet.
+Radiogram is a very small (2kb after mini) JS Utility that designed and written in pure javascript to expose a custom looks for native radio buttons. ***"DON'T GET MISS UNDERSTOOD"*** because this utility does not work like the way traditional frameworks does.

 ## Advantage:
 1. ***in minimum afford and time*** you get stylist Radio Button using any of your existing system/frameworks/web assets